sav-che/TL-2/Authors/Bunge, Alexander (Georg) Andrejewitsch von {std. Bunge} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 220](https://www.biodiversitylibrary.org/item/103861#page/230/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 220](https://www.biodiversitylibrary.org/page/33266527) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bunge, Alexander Andrejewitsch von {std.
 Bunge}|first entry]] for this author

 ### Author

 \* Bunge, Alexander \[Georg\] Andrejewitsch von (1803-1890), Russian (Ukranian, Kiew) botanist, explorer and physician, moved with his family to Dorpat 1815, studied at the Dorpat Gymnasium 1818-1821, studied medicine at the University of Dorpat \[also Tartu, Jurjew\] 1821-1825, Dr. med. ib.
 1825, with Ledebour in Siberia 1826, physician at ironworks Kolyvan Voskresenskischen, hospital physician at Barnaul and Zmeinogorsk (Gouv.
-Tomsk), on expedition to China 1830-1831, to the Altai 1832, professor of botany at Kazan 1833-1836, id. at Dorpat 1836-1867, expedition to Khorasan and Afghanistan 1857-1859, emeritus in Dorpat 1867. (*Bunge*).
+Tomsk), on expedition to China 1830-1831, to the Altai 1832, professor of botany at Kazan 1833-1836, id. at Dorpat 1836-1867, expedition to Khorasan and Afghanistan 1857-1859, emeritus in Dorpat 1867.
+**Abbreviated name**: *Bunge*

 #### Herbarium and types